Nexus-Protocol/basset-vault-contracts/README.md

 ## nAsset token

-CW20 compatible contract where that CW20_base contracts methods are synhcronized with nAsset_token_rewards to rewards nAsset token **holders** (no need to stake).
+CW20 compatible contract where that CW20_base contracts methods are synhcronized with nAsset_token_rewards to reward nAsset token **holders** (no need to stake).
 `nAsset` token represent share of `bAsset` tokens locked in `basset_vault` and used as collateral on Anchor Earn.

 ## nAsset token config holder